China steps on the gas to spark economy, Aug fiscal spending jumps 26 percent

-BEIJING China cranked up its fiscal spending by 26 percent in August from a year earlier as Beijing tries to re-energise flagging economic growth and convince reluctant local officials to spend.
+BEIJING China cranked up its fiscal spending by 26 percent in August from a year earlier as Beijing tries to re-energize flagging economic growth and convince reluctant local officials to spend.

 August data over the past week suggested the world's second-largest economy lost further momentum over the summer, adding pressure on policymakers to ramp up what is already their biggest stimulus campaign since the global financial crisis.